 - Evidence of sustained and active mentoring of students over time including professional productivity of students as reflected in their record of scholarly or professional accomplishments.

-Each college should inform departments of its timeline to allow sufficient time for departments to submit nominations to the college for review and selection of the award’s recipient.
+Each college should inform their departments of its timeline to allow sufficient time for departments to submit nominations to the college for review and selection of the award's recipient.
+For clarity, each college will select a winner for outstanding college mentor using it's own selection process.
+The Grad School does not make this selection and the nomination from a program must go first to the college selection committee.
 It is recommended that graduate students are included in the selection committee.
-Each college must submit the name of its recipient and the following supporting documents to the Graduate School at firstname.lastname@example.org by January 30, 2017.
+Notification of the college decision to the Graduate School must include the following:

-- A summary (2-page maximum) of the nominee's qualifications for the award.
+- A summary of the winner's qualifications for the award (submitted on the survey)

-- Three letters of recommendation (each letter is limited to 2 pages) from current or former graduate students attesting to the mentoring provided by the nominee.
+- Summary of nominations/recommendations from current or former graduate students attesting to the mentoring provided by the nominee (each letter is limited to one page per student, maximum five total).
 The recommender must provide evidence of how the nominee contributed to the recommender's success and achievements.

 Submit nominations through the following survey: